mxlowe/mxlowe.github.io/index.md

 <div style="text-align:center"><p><h4><a href="https://scholar.google.ca/citations?user=aTRL1HMAAAAJ&hl=en"><img src="https://upload.wikimedia.org/wikipedia/commons/a/a9/Google_Scholar_logo_2015.PNG" style='border: 0px solid #f00; margin: 0px; box-shadow: none;' height="60" width="auto"></a> <a href="https://www.researchgate.net/profile/Matthew_Lowe7"><img src="http://www.readex.eu/wp-content/uploads/2017/05/RG_square_green.png" style='border: 0px solid #f00; margin: 0px; box-shadow: none;' height="80" width="auto"></a> <a href="mailto:mxlowe@mit.edu"><img src="https://upload.wikimedia.org/wikipedia/commons/4/4e/Gmail_Icon.png" style='border: 0px solid #f00; margin: 0px; box-shadow: none;' height="60" width="auto"></a></h4></p></div>

 <h3>About</h3>
     		Matthew X. Lowe is the Director of Research of the Stanford Systems and Cognitive Neuroscience Lab (SCSNL) at Stanford University, School of Medicine.
-Before joining Stanford, hew was a postdoctoral associate in the Computer Science and Artificial Intelligence Lab (CSAIL) at the Massachusetts Institute of Technology (MIT), and a visiting research collaborator in the Visual Attention Lab at Harvard Medical School and Brigham and Women's Hospital.
+Before joining Stanford, he was a postdoctoral associate in the Computer Science and Artificial Intelligence Lab (CSAIL) at the Massachusetts Institute of Technology (MIT), and a visiting research fellow in the Visual Attention Lab at Harvard Medical School and Brigham and Women's Hospital.
 Matthew obtained his PhD from the University of Toronto, and his bachelor's degree from the University of Cape Town.

 <p>Outside of his work, Matthew is an avid adventurer.
 He has trekked through the Arctic Circle and climbed to the peak of the highest mountains in South America (Mt.
 Aconcagua), Europe (Mt.
 Elbrus), Africa (Mt.
 Kilimanjaro), and his home country, South Africa (Mafadi).</p>